ghi-electronics/Docs/hardware/ucm/development-options.md

 The UCM Dev Board is the fastest and easiest way to start using our Universal Compute Modules.
 This board provides a socket for the UCM, standard connectors for input/output, and three 40 pin socket headers for connecting peripherals and a display.
 Peripheral connectors include external power, Ethernet, CAN, USB host and client, RTC backup battery, DCMI interface and an SD card slot.
 It also has a buzzer, LEDs, a reset button, and user programmable boot buttons.

-To start development using the UCM Dev Board, just plug a UCM into the socket on the board and connect the board to a host computer using a micro USB cable.
+To start development using the UCM Dev Board, just plug a UCM into the socket on the board and connect the board's USB Client port to a host computer using a micro USB.
 Go to the documentation page for the particular UCM you are using for instructions.

 For power, the board can be powered through either USB connectors or the barrel jack.
 Always use the barrel jack for power when using displays, especially the larger ones.
 USB does not provide sufficient power needed for displays.